MADDY312/quoala_assignment_backend/README.md

  Recognizes, all relevant information from thai id card with high precision and gives back json response
  <br> --Stores them in efficient and reliable database
  <br> --gives data of all the id-cards previously scanned using this webapp
- <br> --Searches the database and retrieves based on first name, lastname, and identification number
+ <br> --Searches the database and retrieves based on first name, lastname, or identification number
+ <br> --Delete user from the database
  <br>--used a simplistic and highly intutive UI/UX for easy and convenient use
+### Experience: Learnt a lot and building it filled with highs and lows.